hookdeck/hookdeck-cli/README.md

 #### Listen to a subset of connection

-The 3rd param `connection-query` can be used to filter the list of connection the CLI will listen too.
+The 3rd param, `connection-query` can be used to filter the list of connections the CLI will listen to.
 The connection query can either be the `connection` `alias` or the `path`

 ```sh-session
 $ hookdeck listen 3000 shopify orders